CCBDA-UPC/Assignments-2020/README.md

 <p align="center"><img src="./images/covid-19-1.jpeg" alt="Google & Apple COVID-19" title="Google & Apple COVID-19"/></p>
 <p align="center"><img src="./images/covid-19-2.jpeg" alt="Google & Apple COVID-19" title="Google & Apple COVID-19"/></p>

-You need to simulate the the phones storing the anonymous identifier beacons stored before the infection is detected.
-You will then isolate the individuals who have been in contact at home (change their daily agenda to "H") for a **period of time** defined by the user or, if they develop the infection, until they become cured (change their daily agenda to "M").
+You only need to simulate the the phones reading and writing the anonymous identifier beacons of the interactions before the infection is detected.

+People notified to have been in contact with an infected individual, will immediately be isolated at home (change their daily agenda to "H") for a **period of time** defined by the user or until they become cured (change their daily agenda to "M") if they develop the infection.

 Create a graphical interface that demonstrates how does your simulation tool works and how effective is the use of the Google & Apple project.
 Students are invited to use (Elastic tools)[https://www.elastic.co/] for that purpose.